cdcox/multistage_network/README.txt

-This is a model of a multistage network with stages representing regions and synaptic cotacts from the olfactory cortex to the CA1 of the hippocampus in Brian2.
+This is a model of a multistage network with stages representing regions and synaptic contacts from the olfactory cortex to region CA1 of the hippocampus in Brian2 spiking neural network simulator.
 It is primarily designed to assess how syanptic facilitation at multiple stages in response to theta firing changes the output of the network.
 Further developments will be posted at: github.com/cdcox/multistage_network

-It is published in Pronounced differences in signal processing and synaptic plasticity between piriform-hippocampal network stages: A prominent role for adenosine.
+It is published in the paper "Pronounced differences in signal processing and synaptic plasticity between piriform-hippocampal network stages: A prominent role for adenosine".
 Brian H. Trieu, Enikö A. Kramár, Conor D. Cox, Yousheng Jia, Weisheng Wang, Christine M. Gall, and Gary Lynch Journal of Physiology 2015.

-This model was prepared by Conor D Cox
-For questions please contact Conor at cdcox1@gmail.com
+This model was prepared by Conor D Cox University of California, Irvine For questions please contact Conor at cdcox1@gmail.com

 What it contains: